The History of Sandford and Merton: Legacy

 In Charles Dickens' famous novel David Copperfield, the book is referred to as the "crocodile book".
 Pegotty, maidservant in Copperfield house, reads crocodile episodes to child David from the book.
 Dickens' eponymous hero fantasizes about the various incidents and adventures described in the book.

 So prevalent was the ideal of the book portraying good morals for children, that Ethel Turner started her book Seven Little Australians with the warning "If you imagine you are going to read of model children, with perhaps; a naughtily inclined one to point a moral, you had better lay down the book immediately and betake yourself to 'Sandford and Merton'..."

+It was referenced in "Three Men in a Boat" when the Narrator recalls a child at his school: "we used to call him Sandford and Merton...He was full of weird and unnatural notions about being a credit to his parents and an honour to the school; and he yearned to win prizes, and grow up and be a clever man, and had all those sorts of weak-minded ideas".